sogolsamanian80-wq/ECE1512-Project-A/README.md

 **ECE1512 Project A**

 This repository includes code files for the methods explained in our report.
+There are two sections with code in our report, one for token pruning and one for LoRA.

 **For Token Pruning Section:**
 1. Open Final_Pruning_Code.ipynb